 Attorneys' fees and awards for costs incurred in suing the union may be awarded as compensatory damages for a breach of the duty to represent.
-Dutrisac v.
+Vaca v.
+Sipes, 386 U.S. 171, 195-96 (1967) (explaining that "[t]he appropriate remedy for a breach of a union's duty of fair representation must vary with the circumstances of the particular breach"); Dutrisac v.
 Caterpillar Tractor Co., 749 F.2d 1270 (9th Cir.
-1983) (holding that attorneys' fees are in fact compensatory damages for breach of duty to represent).
+1983) (holding employee may recover from union attorneys' fees expended in pursuing his employer for breach of contract).
 When an employee proves both a breach of the duty of fair representation and a violation of the collective bargaining agreement, the union must pay attorneys' fees incurred by the employee in his suit against the employer and the union.
 See, e.g., Zuniga v.
 United Can Co., 812 F.2d 443, 451-52, 455 (9th Cir.
 1987) (attributing wrongfully-denied sick leave benefits to employer, and attorneys' fees to union).
+Compensatory damages "may include lost wages and fringe benefits," but lost wages should be "offset by wages earned at other employment."
+Galindo v.
+Stoody Co., 793 F.2d 1502, 1516 (9th Cir.
+1986).